 The vivoactive 4 gives you a couple of extra days of battery and a wide selection of fitness and smartwatch features.
 The result is an impressively versatile and easy to maintain watch.

-Both will provide some GPS tracking, health monitoring, and will support music and Bluetooth connection.
-The Fitbit wins if you’re looking for a watch with entertainment options and games, however, it’s screen is better suited to downloading games and entertainment apps.
+Both will provide some GPS tracking and health monitoring, and will support music and Bluetooth connection.
+The Fitbit wins if you’re looking for a watch with entertainment options and games, however.
+Its screen is better suited to downloading games and entertainment apps.

 This time the screens are relatively comparable, as is the weight and comfort of their wristbands.
 Both watches have some swim proofing, so you won’t need to worry about the consequences of getting them wet.

-One big difference, price.
+One big difference: price.
 The vivoactive 4 is significantly more expensive than the Versa 2.
-While a little more difficult to learn, the vivoactive 4 makes up for the price difference by offering a few more functions and features, and longer battery life.
+While a little more difficult to learn, the vivoactive 4 makes up for the price difference by offering more functions and features, and longer battery life.

 Still, unless you’re looking for a lot of features, the Versa 2 may be a better fit thanks to a lower price.

 At the end of the day, these two brands work better for different types of people and different purposes.
 Garmin is generally better if you want a more traditional watch look.
 Its more detailed fitness options and more advanced GPS makes their line a good choice for runners and those who exercise frequently.

 Fitbit, however, is a better all-round health tool.
 It works for people looking to improve their general fitness, but not necessarily looking to add a lot of cardio to their daily routines.
 Their designs tend to be more modern and less noticeable.